cintia-shinoda/english-site/docs/book-7/chapter-06.md

 # Grammar
 ## VERBS FOLLOWED BY THE *-ING* FORM / INFINITIVE
+begin
+bother
+continue
+have
+like
+love
+prefer
+start

 ## BEFORE AND AFTER WITH THE PAST PERFECT TENSE OR THE SIMPLE PAST TENSE